WestGrid/visualizeThis/menu/humanities.md

 **You will be able to download this dataset on October 1, 2018.**

-The Orlando British Women's Writing Dataset provides a rich set of linked open data representing women's literary history from the beginnings to the present, concentrated on writing in English in the British Isles but with tentacles out to other languages, literary traditions, and parts of the world.
-It emerges from the ongoing experiments in literary history being conducted by [the Orlando Project](http://www.artsrn.ualberta.ca/orlando), whose textbase is published and regularly updated and augmented as
-[Orlando: Women’s Writing in the British Isles from the Beginnings to the Present](http://orlando.cambridge.org) by Cambridge University Press since 2006, and from the [Canadian Writing Research Collaboratory](https://beta.cwrc.ca)'s work in Linked Open Data.
+The Orlando British Women's Writing Dataset (Release 1: Biography and Bibliography) provides a rich set of linked open data representing women's literary history from the beginnings to the present, concentrated on writing in English in the British Isles but with tentacles out to other languages, literary traditions, and parts of the world.
+It emerges from the ongoing experiments in literary history being conducted by [the Orlando Project](http://www.artsrn.ualberta.ca/orlando), whose textbase is published and regularly updated and augmented as [Orlando: Women’s Writing in the British Isles from the Beginnings to the Present](http://orlando.cambridge.org) by Cambridge University Press since 2006, and from the [Canadian Writing Research Collaboratory](https://beta.cwrc.ca)'s work in Linked Open Data.